AdityaS1426/BooleansCalendar/README.md

 ## Technicals for Project

-- Frameworks Used for this Application/What the Framework Were Specifically Used For
+- Frameworks Used for this Application

   - Spring Boot - The basic framework that allows our website to run.
   - Spring Security - Provides security for our application through the use of user-created accounts with passwords.